rancher/docs/content/rancher/v2.6/en/faq/networking/cni-providers/_index.md

 Calico also provides a stateless IP-in-IP or VXLAN encapsulation mode that can be used, if necessary.
 Calico also offers policy isolation, allowing you to secure and govern your Kubernetes workloads using advanced ingress and egress policies.

 Kubernetes workers should open TCP port `179` if using BGP or UDP port `4789` if using VXLAN encapsulation.
-Besides, TCP port `5473` is needed when using Typha.
+In addition, TCP port `5473` is needed when using Typha.
 See [the port requirements for user clusters]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/node-requirements/#networking-requirements) for more details.

 ![Calico Diagram]({{<baseurl>}}/img/rancher/calico-diagram.svg)